7 Things Every Woman Should Know About Her Period

 When the first birth control pills were being issued to women in the 1960s and '70s, gynecologists and researchers found that most of them asked for monthly periods, mainly because they wanted the assurance that they weren't pregnant.
 However, the periods you have while on the pill — or any other similar hormonal birth control, for that matter — are purely pharmacologic.

-Because of this, more OBGYNs are coming out to encourage women who struggle with extremely painful periods to speak with their doctor about finding a form of birth control, like the Mirena IUD, that can reduce the number of periods they get.
-Or even stop them altogether.
+Because of this, more OBGYNs are coming out to encourage women who struggle with extremely painful periods to speak with their doctor about finding a form of birth control, like the Mirena IUD, that can reduce the number of periods they get or even stop them altogether.

-2. Regular Periods Don't Mean You're Fertile
+2. Regular Periods Don't Necessarily Mean You're Fertile

-Dr. Lauren Streicher, associate clinical professor of OGBYN at the medical school of Northwestern University, told Buzzfeed that a regular, monthly period doesn't guarantee fertility.
+Dr. Lauren Streicher, MD, associate clinical professor of OGBYN at the medical school of Northwestern University, told BuzzFeed that a regular, monthly period doesn't guarantee fertility.
 You can get your period with or without releasing an egg.
 This is called an anovulatory cycle — basically, a cycle in which ovulation hasn't occurred.

 Most of us are under the impression that normal menses equals fertility, and the common belief is that ovulation kicks off 14 days after the first day of your period.
 According to the American Pregnancy Association, this is a myth, and we'd be silly to automatically calculate our ovulation schedule this way.
 Ovulation could happen anywhere between day 11 and day 21 of your cycle.